Final Resting Place of St. Benedict

 Established in 529

-The Abbey of Montecassino is one of the most well known abbeys in the world.
+Nowadays, the Abbey of Montecassino is one of the most well known abbeys in the world.
 First and foremost, in 529, Saint Benedict selected this mountain to build a monastery that would serve as a place for him and the monks following him on the way from Subiaco.
 Paganism was still present, however, Benedict’s goal was to establish a monastery where Christians could be safe while praying and working.

 A Beacon of Hope